 - auto: Enable automatic album art fetching during import.
 Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover_names.
 Default: no. - cover_names: Prioritize images containing words in this list.
-Default: cover front art album folder. - google_search: Gather images from Google Image Search.
-Default: no. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
+Default: cover front art album folder. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
 Default: 0. - maxwidth: A maximum image width to downscale fetched images if they are too big.
 The resize operation reduces image width to at most maxwidth pixels.
 The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates.
 Default: no. - remote_priority: Query remote sources every time and use local image only as fallback.
-Default: no; remote (Web) art sources are only queried if no local art is found in the filesystem. - sources: List of sources to search for images.
+Default: no; remote (Web) art sources are only queried if no local art is found in the filesystem.

+• sources: List of sources to search for images.
 An asterisk expands to all available sources.
-Default: coverart itunes albumart amazon google wikipedia, i.e., all sources.
+Default: coverart itunes amazon albumart, i.e., everything but wikipedia and google.
+Enable those two sources for more matches at the cost of some speed.